vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 <summary>hint</summary>
 <br/>

-1. In your browser, in the Azure Portal, navigate to the page displaying the resource group containing the Spring Cloud service resources.
+1. In your browser, in the Azure Portal, navigate to the page displaying the resource group containing the Spring Apps service resources.

 1. Select the Application Insights resource in the resource group.
 Note that the overview page displays data about Failed requests, Server response time, Server requests and Availability.

 1. In the navigation menu, in the **Investigate** section, select **Application map**.
-This will display information about the apps running in your Spring Cloud Service and their dependencies.
+This will display information about the apps running in your Spring Apps Service and their dependencies.

 1. In the application map, select the circle representing the **api-gateway** service.
 This will display details about this app, including, for example, the slowest requests and failed dependencies.